connortannahill/bacoli_py/docs/tutorial.rst

 * *kcol* - The number of collocation points per spatial subinterval.
 Default value is 4.

-* *t_est* - Specifies what kind of method will be used in time integration. 'b' for a variable order BDF method, 'r' for a 5th order Runge-Kutta method.
+* *t_int* - Specifies what kind of method will be used in time integration. 'b' for a variable order BDF method, 'r' for a 5th order Runge-Kutta method.

 * *x_est* - Specifies the spatial error estimation scheme used by BACOLI. 'loi' for a lower order interpolation scheme (LOI) and 'sci' for a superconvergant interpolation scheme (SCI).
 Default value is 'loi'.